ShahariarAHEvan/diabetes-risk-prediction/README.md

 \- Tune the classification threshold specifically to improve recall for the diabetic class

-\- Try feature engineering (e.g., BMI categories,
+\- Try feature engineering (e.g., BMI categories, glucose-to-insulin ratios)

+\- Add cross-validation instead of a single train/test split for more robust evaluation